LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 It's not possible communicate directly between memory and ports.
 For this a DMA (Direct Memory Access) Hardware would be needed.

+# Arithmetic Commands

+- The result of arithmetic commands is written to the first operand (the original value is lost).
+- Both operands (of binary arithmetic commands) need to be of same size.
+- Only one operand is allowed to be a memory operand.

+## Addition (`ADD`)

+Adds the two operands and writes the result into the first one.
+The first operand can not be a constant.

+### Affected Flags

+- Carry: with unsigned operands
+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+## Addition with Carry (`ADC`)

+Adds the two operands and the carry flag.
+The result is written into the first operand.
+The first operand can not be a constant.

+> Addition of big signed operands can be splitted in several `ADC` commands.

+### Affected Flags

+- Carry: with unsigned operands
+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+## Increment (`INC`)

+Adds one to the operand.
+The result is saved in the given operand.

+### Affected Flags

+- Overflow: with signed operands
+- Zero: if result is zero
+- Sign: if signed result is negative
+- Parity: if parity is even

+> The carry-flag is not affected!
+An overflow can be recognized with the zero-flag.

+> `INC` can be used to increment a control variable in a loop without affecting the carry-flag.